 As a result, 35,942 tweets have been shared with the dedicated hashtag #KraveTheSmiler.
 With the help of social listening, Kellogg’s could improve its marketing strategy and support the sales of its products.
 The tool has also been an unexpected asset for the brand.
 It could gather additional and crucial data: personal tastes of its consumers.
 Crucial information that would enable to build future marketing campaigns!

-The social medias tools of Act-On could help you to follow, interact and consolidate your audience all from within the Act-On platform.
+The social medias tools could help you to follow, interact and consolidate your audience all from within the platform.
 Find out what customer and prospect are saying about you, or a target word, or your competitors.
-Social media marketing with Act-On allows you to collaborate with your audience through the funnel, from building your brand (lead generation), to driving demand (sales), to engaging for customer success (retention, cross sell & up-sell).
+Social media marketing with CRM tools allows you to collaborate with your audience through the funnel, from building your brand (lead generation), to driving demand (sales), to engaging for customer success (retention, cross sell & up-sell).

 —Social Listening: allow you to manage multiple social streams from Twitter, Facebook, and LinkedIn at ease.
 You can pin social posts and updates for the follow-up and future reference.
 You can also schedule email alerts to make sure you’re always informed on the latest conversations with your audiences.
 With social listening, you can track keywords, brand mentions (both your own and your competition’s), as well as thought leaders or key issues.